colevandersWands/expansions/README.md

 // ...
 ```
 PS.
 Beware of errors!
-Put in try/catches at steps that are prone to errors.
+Whenever you come across a test case that throws an error, comment it out.  not next to it which step threw an error and why.

 [TOP](#expansions)